 On the other hand, Spanish vocabulary did learn a couple things from Molière’s language…The French-Spanish linguistic similarities work in both directions!

 If you’ve studied French at school, you will notice how closely related the two languages are when you attend your first Spanish class.

 There are also French words that take on an accent when crossing the border:

 How does one learn Spanish without bathing in the culture of the Iberian Peninsula?

 Speaking Spanish is one thing, but the Spanish culture is inseparable from learning the language.

 Why not visit one of these places in your local area today and try to meet native Spanish speakers?
 Conversation is a great way to get ahead in a language.

 You have more than likely already met someone who has Spanish or Hispanic heritage in their family.
 They are often very proud of this face and would like nothing more than to teach you a few Spanish words!

-If you took French classes at school and are looking to tackle Spanish for work reasons, going to somewhere where Spanish is spoken could be a solution for you!
+If you took French classes at school and are looking to tackle Spanish lessons for work reasons, going to somewhere where Spanish is spoken could be a solution for you!
 And why not find a job where you need both the language skills?